OpenEstate/OpenEstate-Tool-Manual/README.md

 ### Notes about the Markdown format, standards & conventions

 In order to provide a consistent users manual we've established some standards and conventions.
-Please read the following documents before you modify the contents and provide a pull pull request:
+Please read the following documents before you modify the contents and provide a pull request:

 -   The [`NOTES.en.md`](NOTES.en.md) file contains information & conventions about the English users manual.
 -   The [`NOTES.de.md`](NOTES.de.md) file contains information & conventions about the German users manual.